Information about Home Loans

 In simple terms, the Loan to Value Ratio (which is also referred to as the LVR) is the percentage that is worked out by dividing the total home loan debt by the value of the property being mortgaged.
 As an example, if the total home loan debt is $400,000 and the value of the property is $500,000, then the LVR is 80%.

-The LVR also affects the amount of Mortgage Insurance that needs to be paid.
-This is generally required where the LVR is above 80%.
+The LVR is significant not only because lenders have a maximum LVR that they will lend to depending on the property being offered or the type of borrower but also because the LVR also affects the amount of Mortgage Insurance that needs to be paid.
+This is generally required where the LVR is above 80%

 This can be a huge cost when taking out a loan although it does depend on the Loan to Value Ratio (LVR).